 Spain is said to have more bars per square foot than any other country.
 Of course, we couldn’t be happier about this!
 There is something comforting about a tiny Spanish bar with its tall wooden stools, impossibly narrow entryway and more often than not, standing room only.

-Now that autumn is setting in, we’ve put together a list of our favourite cold weather Spanish tapas.
+Now that autumn is setting in, (even though in mid-October 2021 it’s far from cold yet) we’ve put together a list of our favourite cold weather Spanish tapas.

 1. Champiñones rellenos (stuffed mushrooms)